Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 The route begins in Okehampton and passes through Sourton, Lydford, Mary Tavy, Tavistock and Bickleigh before finishing in the maritime city of Plymouth.

 Trail highlights include the picturesque Meldon Reservoir and the town of Lydford with its noteworthy castle and nearby Lydford Gorge.
+Near Tavistock you visit Double Waters, a lovely spot where the River Walkham meets the River Tavy.
 There are also lovely waterside stretches along the River Tavy near Tavistock and along the River Plym into Plymouth.

 For an excellent full guide to this route from Devon CC please click here.

 |Wistman's Wood||4 miles (7 km)||Enjoy a walk around this atmospheric forest and nature reserve in the Dartmoor National Park.
 It's an unusual place consisting of stunted oak trees with gnarled, tangled branches.
 There's also lots of spongy moss and over 100 types of lichen hanging from the branches.
 Other features include boulders covered with lichen and other trees such as rowan, holly, hawthorn, hazel and eared-willow. |